-The first ever London city omnibus service took place on Saturday 4th July 1829.
-George Shillibeer got the idea from Paris, France where bus services where already being used.
+The first-ever London City Omnibus service took place on Saturday 4th July 1829.
+George Shillibeer got the idea from Paris, France where bus services were already being used.
 The bus was pulled by three horses and could take up to twenty-two people, for four return journeys per day.

 Before 1907, London buses used to be different colours to indicate their routes.
 To stand out from the competition, The London General Omnibus Company painted its fleet of buses red and eventually became the largest bus operator in the city.
 Then the use of numbers was introduced for the indication of the different bus routes.

 Articulated buses, more popularly referred to as bendy buses, came into use in London in October 2001.
-However their role in the city was short-lived when Boris Johnson pledged to withdraw the buses from the streets of London during his Mayoral campaign in 2008.
-Deemed unsuitable for London, the last of the bendy buses were withdrawn in December 2011 to make way for the newer, more suitable design of the modern day Routemaster.
-The articulated buses that were one used in the British capital have now made their way in other parts of the UK and some have been exported to Malta.
+However, their role in the city was short-lived when Boris Johnson pledged to withdraw the buses from the streets of London during his Mayoral campaign in 2008.
+Deemed unsuitable for London, the last of the bendy buses were withdrawn in December 2011 to make way for the newer, more suitable design of the modern-day Routemaster.
+The articulated buses that were used in the British capital have now made their way to other parts of the UK and some have been exported to Malta.

-The New Routemaster bus, which entered service on 27th February 2012, was designed to replace the much loved AEC Routemaster.
-With an attractive design inspired by its predecessor, the new London Routemaster bus still features a hop on, hop off open platform at the rear. while meeting the accessibility requirements of modern day buses and uses the latest green diesel-electric hybrid technology.
+The New Routemaster bus, which entered service on 27 February 2012, was designed to replace the much-loved AEC Routemaster.
+With an attractive design inspired by its predecessor, the new London Routemaster bus still features a hop-on, hop-off open platform at the rear. while meeting the accessibility requirements of modern-day buses and using the latest green diesel-electric hybrid technology.

 If ghost stories are your thing, The London Ghost Bus Tour is a theatrical sightseeing tour which provides a piece of comedy horror theatre on board a classic 1960s Routemaster bus.
 From the Houses of Parliament and Westminster Abbey over to St. Paul's Cathedral and the Tower of London, you can see the city's darker side and learn about the ghosts of London and the grisly skeletons it's cupboards.

-A die cast metal red London double decker bus model is one of the most classic toys that comes to mind and a perfect idea for a gift from the city or a memento of one's travels.
-But it doesn't stop there, there is a whole bunch of red bus memorabilia to choose from, including stoneware mugs, teapots, fridge magnets, keyrings, stationery, jewellery, T shirts, clocks, snow globes, moneyboxes and much more!
+A die-cast metal red London double decker bus model is one of the most classic toys that come to mind and a perfect idea for a gift from the city or a memento of one's travels.
+But it doesn't stop there, there is a whole bunch of red bus memorabilia to choose from, including stoneware mugs, teapots, fridge magnets, keyrings, stationery, jewellery, T-shirts, clocks, snow globes, moneyboxes and much more!